OpenFreeEnergy/kartograf/docs/guide/application_free_energies_system_representations.rst

 Application in Free Energy Calculations
 =======================================

-In recent literature many ways showed up on how a system can be represented during a free energy calculation.
+In recent literature, many ways have shown how a system can be represented during a free energy calculation.
 Here is a small Taxonomy that tries to capture them and show benefits and disadvantages (more you can find in [1]_ [2]_):